Peking University: Shenzhen Graduate School

-International students
+International cooperation

 Every year, there are approximately 7,000 international students studying at Peking University.

+Peking University offers dual degree programs at the bachelor's, master's, and doctoral levels with the renowned Waseda University (早稲田大学) in Northeast Asia.
+It is one of the most engaged partners with Waseda, having established a strong cooperative relationship of the highest level.
+This partnership began with an academic agreement in 1982, enhancing dual degree programs and joint research initiatives since 2003.
+Under the PKU-Waseda project, each year, the university selects undergraduates to spend their third year studying at Waseda University in Japan, and then they return to Peking University for their fourth year.
+Simultaneously, Waseda University sends numerous students to Peking University as exchange students.
+Upon graduation, students receive two bachelor's degrees, one from each university.
+Additionally, joint master's student training programs and dual doctoral degree programs with Waseda University are also in operation.
+The comprehensive collaboration of offering dual degrees at all bachelor's, master's, and doctoral levels, as seen in the Peking-Waseda partnership, is rare on a global scale.

 The dormitories for international students at the main campus are located at Shaoyuan Garden (勺园) and Zhongguanyuan Global Village (中关新园).
 Its international students are made up of students from most countries in the world including most of Western Europe, North America, and South America, Asia, Australia and many countries in Africa.
 In 2005, Peking University and Cornell University signed an agreement formally establishing the China and Asia-Pacific Studies major at Cornell, which requires students to spend a semester studying at Peking University while working at internships.
 In 2006, PKU launched a joint undergraduate program with Yale University in which students will spend a semester overseas, living and studying together with the host institute's students.
-PKU's School of International Studies also launched joint degree programs with London School of Economics, Paris School of International Affairs, Waseda University, Seoul National University, and the University of Tokyo.
+PKU's School of International Studies also launched joint degree programs with London School of Economics, Paris School of International Affairs, Seoul National University, and the University of Tokyo.
 PKU also has a longstanding relationship with Stanford University which operates a joint research center and base for Stanford students and scholars at the Stanford Center at Peking University, located in the Lee Jung Sen Building.
 The Peking University HSBC Business School has joint degree programs with University of Hong Kong and Chinese University of Hong Kong.
 The university has maintained a partnership with the Freie Universität Berlin since 1981 and the Higher School of Economics since 2015, and in 2019, became a partner of Washington University in St. Louis through the McDonnell International Scholars Academy.